 Another example is the organ-on-a-chip program that many labs are exploring.
 These devices mimic human organs such as kidney, lung and heart, on which drugs and chemicals are tested for toxicity.
 Responses are measured via electric signals.
 Cells can survive and function on chips for several weeks, in some cases, allowing for many different experiments to be done.
 The ultimate goal is to replicate an entire human on a chip.
 And that goal is getting closer every day.

 Similar to in vitro methods, the use of human embryonic stem cells on which to trial toxicity and other effects of new drugs may yield quicker and more accurate results than those predicted by animal testing.

-The theory is that exposure to toxic substances may alter concentrations of the stem cell molecules, thus disrupting cell-to-cell interactions and producing a “biological cascade” that may lead to potential developmental disorders.
+The theory is that exposure to toxic substances may alter concentrations of the stem cell molecules, thus disrupting cell-to-cell interactions.
+This, in turn, produces a “biological cascade” that may lead to potential developmental disorders.
 Stem cell testing of this type is a new concept, so more research is needed to determine whether the approach is viable and trustworthy.
 Especially on a system as complex as the human body.

-Advanced Computer Modeling
+3. Advanced Computer Modeling